 # Funding Rates&#x20;

-Perpetual futures never settle, so their price can drift away from the real market price. **Funding rates** are a small payment exchanged between longs and shorts to keep prices aligned.
+Perpetual futures never settle, so their price can drift away from the underlying market price. **Funding rates** are a small payment exchanged between longs and shorts to keep the two in line.

-Every symbol on SYMMIO has it's own funding rate, which is applied at the end of periods, called **epochs**.
-When an epoch ends, positions pay (or receive) funding.
-On the contracts, this cycle's length is defined as the `fundingRateEpochDuration`.
-Solvers are responsible for charging funding during the symbol's `fundingRateWindowTime`, which is a short window either side of the epoch 'flip'.
+Every symbol on Symmio has its own funding rate, applied at the end of fixed periods called **epochs**.
+When an epoch ends, positions pay or receive funding.
+On the contracts, the cycle length is `fundingRateEpochDuration`, and solvers charge funding during the symbol's `fundingRateWindowTime`, a short window on either side of the epoch flip.

 ```json